thysultan/Ally/README.md

 1. tail call support.
 2. near zero overhead functions(especially around arrow functions).

-With these heursitics we can build any operator on top of this.
+With these heuristics we can build any operator on top of this.
 To demonstrate this we will try to show how we could build a few common built-in operators in user-land.

 # Implementing `if` like operators